leipreachan/tc-better-reports/README.md

 --

 \* Note that IDE will show alert asking if you trust the source.
 To make IDE open file immediately check Allow unsigned request in Debugger preferences in IDE.
-Warning: this lessens security.
+Warning: this lessens security [.](https://github.com/leipreachan/devel-health-qa/releases/download/0.0.2/devel_health_qa-0.0.2-an+fx.xpi)